krkn-chaos/cerberus/README.md

 ### Usage

 #### Config
-Set the supported components to monitor and the tunings like number of iterations to monitor and duration to wait between each check in the config file.
+Set the supported components to monitor and the tunings like number of iterations to monitor and duration to wait between each check in the config file located at config/config.ini.
 A sample config looks like:

 ```
 [cerberus]